dotnet/machinelearning/docs/code/IDataViewImplementation.md

 Presumably you are motivated to read this document because you have some problem of how to get some data into ML.NET, or process data using ML.NET, or something along these lines.
 There is a decision to be made about how to even engineer a solution.
-Sometimes its quite obvious: text featurization obviously belongs as a transform.
+Sometimes it's quite obvious: text featurization obviously belongs as a transform.
 But other cases are *less* obvious.
 We will talk here about how we think about these things.

 One crucial question is whether something should be a data view at all: Often there is ambiguity.
 To give some examples of previously contentious points: